Gender and religion: Gender of deities

 In Christianity, one entity of the Trinity, the Son, is believed to have become incarnate as a human male.
 Christians have traditionally believed that God the Father has masculine gender rather than male sex because the Father has never been incarnated.
 By contrast, there is less historical consensus on the gender of the Holy Spirit.

+In Christianity the gender of God is referenced several times throughout the KJV Bible.
+One point of reference for God being male is found in the Gospel of John when Jesus Christ says to Mary Magdalene, "Touch me not; for I am not yet ascended to my Father: but go to my brethren, and say unto them, I ascend unto my Father, and your Father; and to my God, and your God."